JustOneMoreLine/lambda-calculus/README.md

 So to support integers and arithmetic operation as inputs, I add some modification in the parsing logic to accept those inputs and interpreted them into lambda expression.

-Since I planned to use parenthesis to mark integers or operations inputs and this parses uses Parsec, a monadic haskell parser, I add extra parsing options in the parenthesis parser to accept numbers (cnumber) or arithemetic operations (operator)
+Since I planned to use parenthesis to mark integers or operations inputs and lambda calculus' parser uses Parsec, a monadic haskell parser, I add extra parsing options in the parenthesis parser to accept numbers (cnumber) or arithemetic operations (operator).

 ### [Parser.hs](src/Language/Lambda/Parser.hs)